Do you know how to enjoy the Disney Resort Christmas decorations for free? And yes I did put the words free and Disney together!

-This article will give you a FREE step-by-step resort tour for Christmas at Disney.
+This article will give you an easy step-by-step Disney Resort Christmas decorations tour checklist.

 Trust me you can do this!

-Before you start your festive Disney World Christmas adventure, you’ll want to prep with lots of water on hand, comfy shoes for walking, and patience as you use Disney’s bus system.
+Before you start your festive Disney World Christmas adventure, you’ll want to prep for your day.
+You can do this by having water on hand, comfy shoes for walking, and patience as you use Disney’s bus system.

 1 – Disney Springs Christmas Decor